jilavsky/SAXS_IgorCode/trunk/User Procedures/Indra 2/Readme.txt

 Revision history:
 ______________________________________________________________________________________
 xxxx
-Added first support of FlyUsaxs scans
+Added support of FlyUsaxs scans based on data collected 12/2013.
 Change in size of error bars, the old one are simply too large.
+Step scan reduced by ~5, fly scan reduced by 3.
+Will need to be changed.

 1.79 4/24/2013